leinad1313/CSVProject/README.md

 Ursprungsland(Varchar), Bildname(Varchar), TabellenID(Int).

 You also need a PHP 7.3 interpreter and at least Node.js 10.
-On the basis of my project setup it may be nedded to rewrite the paths to all files in HTML and javascript context.
+On the basis of my webserver setup it may be nedded to rewrite the paths to all files in HTML and javascript context, just remove the / to the paths should work in most cases.